~/blog $ cat ue5-cpp-vs-standard-cpp.md

 };

-UPROPERTY: Marks a class member for reflection and garbage collection, making it visible and editable in the Unreal Editor.
+UPROPERTY: Marks a class member for reflection and garbage-collection tracking, and (depending on the specifiers you pass) makes it visible and editable in the Unreal Editor.

 UPROPERTY(EditAnywhere, BlueprintReadWrite)